 • Review urban planning and neighbouring projects for encroachment and conflict potential.

-• Support implementation of BAT conclusions under the Industrial Emissions Directive 2010/75/EU and § 7 of the 9.
-BImSchV.
+• Support implementation of BAT conclusions under Directive 2010/75/EU through § 12 paragraph 1a and § 17 paragraph 2a BImSchG.

 When is appointment mandatory?

-• Substantial modification under § 16 BImSchG bringing the installation into the 5.
-BImSchV scope.
+• Substantial modification under § 16 BImSchG that brings the installation into Annex I to the 5.
+BImSchV.

-• Individual order by the authority under § 53 paragraph 2 BImSchG due to complexity or pollution history.
+• Individual order by the authority under § 53 paragraph 2 BImSchG for an installation outside Annex I.

 Affected sectors